Want to save money on interest charges and pay off debt faster? Read this guide to find out how a 0% balance transfer credit card can help.

 Q: Which transactions do my repayments go to first?
 Purchases, cash advances or my balance transfer debt?

 A. Credit card repayments go to the highest rate of interest first.
-When you are using a low interest/ 0% balance transfer promotion, all repayments will go to purchases and cash advances first before your balance transfer debt.
-As a result, it is ideal not to make purchases or cash advances when using a balance transfer.
+When you have a low interest/ 0% balance transfer promotion, all repayments will go towards purchases and cash advances before your balance transfer debt.
+As a result, it is ideal to avoid making purchases or cash advances when using a balance transfer.

 Q: Can I transfer my balance again to a different bank?

-A. If your balance transfer promotion has ended and you still have an outstanding balance, you can apply for another balance transfer.
+A. If your balance transfer promotion has ended and you still have an outstanding balance, you can apply for another balance transfer credit card.
+This will be subject to approval based on the bank's lending criteria.
+Keep in mind that too many credit card applications can negatively impact your credit history and your ability to get a credit card application approved.
 You may like to consider a long term balance transfer for more time to repay your balance.

 Q: Do I have to make repayments?

 A. You still have to pay the minimum repayment for the card by the due date on each statement.
-This is usually 2-2.5% of the outstanding debt on the card.
-As mentioned, paying only the minimum repayment is unlikely to clear your debt before the end of the promotional period.
-If you want to avoid paying the revert interest rate on your debt, calculate how much you’d need to pay each month to repay the entire debt by the end of the offer and stick to that budget.
+This is usually 2-3% of the outstanding debt on the card.
+Paying only the minimum amount required is unlikely to clear your debt before the end of the promotional period.
+If you want to avoid paying interest on your debt, calculate how much you need to put towards the debt each month to repay it in full by the end of the offer and stick to that budget.

 Mistakes to avoid when using 0% balance transfer credit cards

-In some cases, 0% balance transfer cards can end up being as expensive as any other option, so keeping the following pitfalls in mind will help you get the most out of a 0% balance transfer card.
+In some cases, 0% balance transfer cards can end up being as expensive as any other option.
+Keeping the following pitfalls in mind will help you get the most out of a 0% balance transfer card.

 - Not paying off the full balance before the introductory period ends.
 A higher standard balance transfer rate will be applied to any balance left over once the 0% interest period ends, leading to extra charges and increasing the time it will take for you to pay off the debt.

 - Using your card for new purchases.
 Any new purchases on a balance transfer card will be charged interest from the day they are made.
-Usually the purchase rate is much higher and any repayments made will go towards paying this debt off before the balance that you transferred.
-Instead, consider a 0% purchase credit card for emergencies.
+Usually the purchase rate is much higher than the balance transfer rate.
+This means repayments will go towards paying off the debt from purchases before the balance that you transferred.
+This could leave you with outstanding debt at the end of the balance transfer offer, which would then attract a higher interest rate.
+To avoid this, you could consider a 0% purchase credit card for emergencies.

 - Not checking credit limit requirements.
-Depending on the credit card issuer, your balance transfer can only make up between 70% and 95% of your credit limit on the new card.
+Depending on the credit card issuer, your balance transfer can only make up between 70% and 95% of the approved credit limit on the new card.
 Make sure you consider this before applying for your card, and try to choose one that has the most reasonable requirements and credit limit options for your circumstances.
-Learn more about this here.
+Learn more about credit limits and balance transfers here.